Welcome to Jersey Coast Radio Control Club

 - A safe and accessible flying field that is open year-round during daylight hours with access to convenient parking and a Porta-Potty.

 - Exclusive motor vehicle access for our members except for special club events that are open to the public.

 - Liability insurance provided through the Academy of Model Aeronautics (AMA)

 - Professional, weekly field maintenance during the flying season

 - Shaded areas exclusively for licensed AMA members and a shaded seating area for the general public

 - A structured club organization (President, VP, secretary, treasurer, etc.)

 This is your friendly neighborhood Field Manager here, Brian Cramer.
 It is almost that time of year again when we get ready to officially open the field for another year of flying.
-Field Day is on April 29th from 9:00 AM – 2:00 PM.
-Rain date is April 30th same times.
+Field Day is on May 5th from 8:00 AM – 2:00 PM.
+Rain date is May 6th with same times.

 For you new member, this is a day for members to volunteer some time to help make small repairs to the field in order to keep it safe and looking good.
 This year we have quite a few tasks that need doing, but none of them are terribly hard.
 Among these things are:

 1) Repairing the metal framework for the sunshade over the stands and installing the sunshade.
 The framework is rusted and broken through in one spot.
 Paul Meier has bought the materials to patch it up until a more permanent fix can be applied.